Criminal Injuries Compensation

 The crime needs to have been reported to the police in order for your claim to be successful.

-Whilst victims can make a claim themselves online, an experienced legal advisor can help take the stress out of the claims process.
-Fletchers Solicitors can assist on a no win, no fee basis to assess your case and make sure your compensation claim covers all the losses that you suffered, from physical to psychological and financial.
+Whilst victims can make a criminal injury claim themselves online, an experienced legal advisor can help take the stress out of the claims process.
+Fletchers Serious Injury can assist on a no win, no fee basis to assess your case and make sure your compensation claim covers all the losses that you suffered, from physical to psychological and financial.

-If you think you’re eligible for a CICA award – or indeed if you have any questions about the scheme, speak to a legal advisor today.
+If you think you’re eligible for a Criminal Injuries Compensation Authority (CICA) award – or indeed if you have any questions about the Criminal Injuries Compensation Scheme, speak to a legal advisor today.

 Contact us today to find out how we can guide you through the legal process.